tsblock/Area-Trainer/README.md

 ==Area Trainer==

-Area Trainer is a programme for you to practise calculating the areas of rectangles, triangles, & circles, fully written in Python.
+Area Trainer is a programme for you to practise calculating the areas of rectangles, triangles, and circles, fully written in Python.
 The programme serves as a useful tool for test and examination revision.
 You can choose to do short answer questions or multiple choice questions.